Lust is Not Love

-Our scriptures tell us that Shri Radha loves Shri Krishna with Madhurya bhav (a lover-beloved relationship).
-The same scriptures instruct us to keep our senses in control.
+Our scriptures tell us that Shri Radha loves Shri Krishna with Madhurya bhav (a lover-beloved relationship), yet they also instruct us to control our senses.
+This can seem like a contradiction.
+How can a spiritual path glorify a lover-beloved relationship while discouraging it in our own lives?

 In order to compare two things one needs to know characteristics of both of those things.
 We already know about worldly "love".
 So, before we compare worldly "love" with the love of Shri Radha Krishna, it is necessary to understand a few salient points about the divine philosophy.

-Those desirous of achieving divine love, must first prepare the receptacle to receive and accept that love.
-For doing so they have to relinquish all desires, including the desire to attain earthly luxuries, the desire to attain the luxuries of celestial abodes and the desire for Mukti from the shackles of Maya.
-If there is even a hint of these desires, the individual soul will not be able to place the first step on the path of love.
+Those desirous of achieving divine love, must first prepare the antahkaran (receptacle) to receive and accept that love.
+For doing so they have to relinquish all desires.
+This includes not just worldly luxuries, but also celestial comforts and even the desire for Mukti (liberation) from the shackles of Maya.
+Even a hint of these desires prevents the first step on the path of love.

 One can attain these levels as per the intensity of one's desire to serve Him thus please Him and Him alone.

-The selflessness reaches its pinnacle in mahabhav.
-In this state, if one’s own suffering brings joy to Shri Krishna, the devotee rejoices in that suffering.
-Likewise, if the biggest source of one’s own happiness, causes grief to Shri Krishna, it becomes the biggest reason of agony for the devotee.
-Following a description of the state of the Gopis, who love Shri Krishna whole heartedly as their beloved:
+The selflessness reaches its pinnacle in mahabhav .
+In this state, a devotee finds joy in their own suffering if it brings happiness to Shri Krishna.
+On the contrary if the biggest source of one’s own happiness, causes grief to Shri Krishna, it becomes the biggest reason of agony for the devotee.
+This is the sate of gopis of Braj.
+The gopis famously expressed their pure, selfless love after Shri Krishna returns from forest,

 अटति यद् भवानह्नि कानने, त्रुटिर्युगायते त्वामपश्यताम्।कुटिल कुन्तलं च श्रीमुखं च ते, जड़ उदीक्षतां पक्ष्मकृद् दृशाम्। भाग १०.३१.१५